 During this coming year the team will be sending out messages and suggesting actions on ways you can help pollinators via Twitter @natureisntneat, Facebook, newspaper articles, posters and of course this page.

 Nature Isn’t Neat held its first of six monthly talks on October 1st.
 The talks kicked off with landscape gardener Cheryl Cummings Perfect for Pollinators workshop, a really interesting and informative night – thank you Cheryl.
+Here is the link to the informative and very useful planting lists Cheryl kindly provided us with.

 The talks/workshops are about the importance of pollinators and the threats they are facing, the speakers will show us ways to make positive changes to help preserve them.
 If we understand the importance of pollinators, we will definitely take actions to help preserve habitats and provide food.
 We need to take these positive steps now there is no time to lose.